 No. Sidewalk Bridges require wifi access for normal operation.
 When Sidewalk is on, your Bridge can share a low-bandwidth connection with Sidewalk-enabled devices, like sensors and Ring Smart Lights that are installed in locations around and outside your home where wifi may not be available.
 Amazon Sidewalk does not support high-bandwidth connections like a wifi or cellular network would, so you would still use those connections for streaming movies, posting on social media, or sending email.

-Sidewalk is designed with multiple layers of privacy and security to secure data travelling on the network and to keep you safe and in control.
+Sidewalk is designed with multiple layers of privacy and security to secure data traveling on the network and to keep you safe and in control.
 There are also controls available that allow you to opt-out of Sidewalk at any time.

-Data traveling between devices, gateways, Sidewalk, and the Amazon cloud is encrypted to ensure that only you or those you have granted permission to have access to your information.
+Data traveling between devices, gateways, Amazon Sidewalk, and the Amazon cloud is encrypted to ensure that only you or those you have granted permission to have access to your information.

-Sidewalk makes it possible for neighbors to work together to keep their devices connected to the internet.
+Amazon Sidewalk makes it possible for neighbors to work together to keep their devices connected to the internet.
 Should your device go offline, Sidewalk makes it possible for you to obtain diagnostic information about and continue to have certain functionality for your offline device through its connection to Sidewalk.

 Other devices and features are currently under development and will be revealed as they become ready.

-What geographic areas have access to Sidewalk?
+What geographic areas have access to Amazon Sidewalk?